w28ahmad/mula-backend/README.md

 - Java SockJS TaskScheduler to use for scheduling heartbeats tasks

 - All responses should be instantiated within the controllers

-# Queue Refactoring idea

-- We want to store player stats
-    - Stats need can contain numberCorrect & numberIncorrect
-    - Then if user x is incorrect then:
-        - check backupSize >= numberIncorrect: then no need to send backup
-        - check backupSize <  numberIncorrect: reset backupSize & sendBackup question

 # Good Deployment Instructions